dfinity/candid/spec/Candid.md

 Note: The type `dynamic` is serialised as a nested, self-contained Candid blob, as defined by the meta-function `B` below (#parameters-and-results).

+A dynamic value can also be serialised with a regular type, as long as the types match; this amounts to a runtime type check and implicitly unwraps the value.
+Inversely, a value of regular non-dynamic type can be serialised with type `dynamic`; this implicitly wraps the value (we assume here that the value's type `t` can be determined from the value or is known from context).
+Together, the latter two rules implement a form of *gradual typing* for type `dynamic`.

 #### References